To export a QuickTime Movie:

 The Standard Video Compression Settings dialog box opens.

-By default, it is set to match the frames-per-second (fps) of your Harmony project.
-If you choose a lower frame rate, your export playback will be faster than your actual project.
+By default, it will be set to match the frames-per-second (fps) of your Harmony project.
+If you choose a lower frame rate, your export play back will be faster than your actual project.
 The reverse is also true for a higher frame rate.

 This is the option is recommended by QuickTime.
-For further details, refer to the QuickTime documentation.
+A further description of this topic is cited below.